-SuperSync FIFO and SyncFIFO are trademarks and the IDT logo is a registered trademark of Integrated Device Technology, Inc
+SuperSyncFIFO is a trademark and the IDT logo is a registered trademark of Integrated Device Technology, Inc.

-These FIFOs have five flag functions, $\overline{\text{EF}}/\overline{\text{OR}}$ (Empty Flag or Output Ready), $\overline{\text{FF}}/\overline{\text{IR}}$ (Full Flag or Input Ready), and HF (Half-Full flag).
-The $\overline{\text{EF}}$ and $\overline{\text{FF}}$ functions are selected in the IDT Standard mode.
+These FIFOs have five flag functions, EF/OR (Empty Flag or Output Ready), FF/IR (Full Flag or Input Ready), and HF (Half-Full flag).
+The EF and FF functions are selected in the IDT Standard mode.

-The $\overline{\text{IR}}$ and $\overline{\text{OR}}$ functions are selected in the First Word Fall Through mode. $\overline{\text{IR}}$ indicates that the FIFO has free space to receive data. $\overline{\text{OR}}$ indicates that data contained in the FIFO is available for reading.
+The IR and OR functions are selected in the First Word Fall Through mode.
+IR indicates that the FIFO has free space to receive data.
+OR indicates that data contained in the FIFO is available for reading.